nsb199/CineSaddle/README.md

 ---

 Thank you for exploring CineSaddle!
-Enjoy watching and managing your favorite movies and TV shows with Me.
+Enjoy watching and managing your favorite movies and TV shows with me.